Porfiriato: Labor

 Urban women were able to obtain office employment in both government and private enterprises.
-Although women’s presence in the home rather than working outside the home was a marker of middle class status, in the late nineteenth century respectable women were increasingly were employed outside the home as office workers.
+Although women's presence in the home rather than working outside the home was a marker of middle class status, in the late nineteenth century respectable women were increasingly employed outside the home as office workers.
 During the Liberal Reform in the mid-nineteenth century, women began entering the workforce as public school teachers and in charitable work.
 The Díaz regime opened opportunities for women as government office workers in the 1890s.
 The creation of a Mexican government bureaucracy largely staffed by women at the lower levels occurred in similar fashion to other nations as educated women dealt with the expansion of official paperwork and the introduction of new office technology of the typewriter, telephone, and telegraph.
 Women also engaged in certain types of manual labor, including factory work in paper mills, cotton textiles, chocolate, shoes, and hats.